dscout/immunid/README.md

 ### Events

-The store emits events under the model's namespace when a model instance is changed:
+The store emits events under namespaces when model instances are changed.
+Event names are always past tense to indicate the model is ready for use:

 ```javascript
 var adapter = new Adapter();